Trusts and Capital Gains Tax

 There’s no tax to pay in bare trusts if the assets are transferred to the beneficiary.

 Sometimes an asset might be transferred to someone else but Capital Gains Tax isn’t payable.
 This happens when someone dies and an ‘interest in possession’ ends.

 A beneficiary gets some or all of the assets in a trust

-Sometimes the beneficiary of a trust becomes ‘absolutely entitled’ and can tell the trustees what to do with the assets, eg when they reach a certain age.
+Sometimes the beneficiary of a trust becomes ‘absolutely entitled’ and can tell the trustees what to do with the assets, for example when they reach a certain age.

 In this case, the trustees pay Capital Gains Tax based on the assets’ market value when the beneficiary became entitled to them.

 Working out total gains